Frequently Asked Questions

 When do I need a doctors prescription for therapy?
 What's the difference between a prescription and an insurance referral?

 An insurance referral is an authorization specifically required by an insurance carrier and is for a specific insurance plan.
+This is not the same as a prescription.
 Insurance Referral and a doctors prescription are often confused.

 Services through the Massage Therapy Practice do not require a doctor’s prescription and are not reimbursable through your health insurance.

 Myofascial Release is a manual therapy technique.
 It can be performed by a properly trained therapist (PT/OT/MT).
 Your health insurance will pay for Myofascial Release if it is done under Physical or Occupational Therapy but not Massage Therapy.

 Internal pelvic floor treatment is not allowable under the Massage Practice.
 It must be done under the PT or OT license.